quentli/quentli-js/CONTRIBUTING.md

 perf: optimize message channel cleanup
 ```

-**Important:** Version numbers and CHANGELOG.md are automatically managed by semantic-release.
-Do not manually update them.
+**Important:** Versioning is automatically managed by semantic-release.
+Do not manually update the version in `package.json` - it intentionally stays at `0.0.0-development` to indicate it's managed by semantic-release.
+See the [semantic-release FAQ](https://semantic-release.gitbook.io/semantic-release/support/faq) for details.

 ## Pull Request Process